 First cab off the rank is the Nepalese film director and producer Sabin Gnawali.
 An ambitious fellow currently living in Sydney, Sabin is the son of a Nepalese cop who grew up watching Bollywood movies.
 Following his family’s move to Brisbane, he was initially encouraged to pursue a degree in law.

 Yet he instead decided to apply to the New York Film Academy on the Australian Gold Coast.
 After completing his studies he dived into the local film scene, going on to produce Nepali feature films like ‘Dokh’ as well as Australian features like ‘Redemption’.
-One day he received an off-the-wall request to help edit a novel trailer for this obscure Maltese-Australian budding novelist James Vella-Bardon (JVB), who had written some book about the Spanish Armada and Ireland.
+One day he received an off-the-wall request from Unbound to help edit a novel trailer for this obscure Maltese-Australian budding novelist, who had written some novel about the Spanish Armada and Ireland.

-Not one to shirk a challenge, the ambitious young Sabin seized the opportunity with both hands, collaborating with JVB to produce the novel trailer.
-Five days after its official release on YouTube, the trailer had 590 views, playing a crucial part in the furious rise of ‘The Sheriff’s Catch’ to top spot on the platform of JVB’s publisher Unbound, which contains 375 published and unpublished book projects in all categories.
+Not one to shirk a challenge, the ambitious young Sabin seized the opportunity with both hands, collaborating with me to produce the novel trailer.
+Five days after its official release on YouTube, the trailer had 590 views, playing a crucial part in the furious rise of ‘The Sheriff’s Catch’ to top spot on the Unbound platform, which contains 375 published and unpublished book projects in all categories.
 The project trended in first spot for roughly three days overall, and still tops the fiction and digital categories.